 To fully power collagen production, your body needs vitamin C. Berries, broccoli, and leafy green vegetables are excellent sources of vitamin C. I like to use Liposomal Vitamin C for maximum absorption and an easy, tasty collagen production boost.

-Soy is a very common source of plant-based proteins.
-It’s made from processed soybeans, and almost every soybean in the U.S. is genetically modified.
-GMOs are linked to rheumatoid arthritis, kidney disease, thyroid disease, and infertility.
+There’s a reason people are up in arms about GMOs.
+They’re linked to rheumatoid arthritis, kidney disease, thyroid disease, and infertility.
 Soybeans are also legumes, which are inflammatory foods for many people.

 Why You Should Supplement Collagen

-Both of my pharmaceutical-grade multi-collagen protein powders are hydrolyzed for easy absorption, contain multiple types of collagen, come from natural sources, are third-party tested, and contain optimal amounts of collagen in each scoop.
-So how do you choose which is the best collagen powder for you?
+Both of my pharmaceutical-grade multi-collagen protein powders undergo hydrolysis for easy absorption.
+They include multiple types of collagen and come from natural sources.
+Each powder is third-party tested to ensure quality and contains optimal amounts of collagen in every scoop.

 Collagen Protein